ad0596/f.sh/README.md

 `--sid` &nbsp; : SENDER's Id
 `--rid` &nbsp; : RECEIVER's Id
 </i>

 <img src="https://user-images.githubusercontent.com/36183057/122460689-1062f500-cfd0-11eb-98c6-c212ec03efd8.png"/>

 ## How it works?
 At SENDER's end, the file is split into partitions and sends them to RECEIVER one after the other serially.
-At RECEIVER's end, these incoming file partitions are appended to the file, thus, eventually making it complete file that is sent by SENDER.
+At RECEIVER's end, the incoming partitions are appended to the file, thus, eventually making it complete file that is sent by SENDER.
 <i>
 > Partition size varies (increases) for 1GB+ file, thus, limiting the number of requests to share file.
 </i>